Current Parent FAQ's:

 What is the best way to meet other families at the school?

-We think the best way to meet new people is to get as involved in school and parish activities as possible.
-Our community is such a significant part of who we are that we require 30 volunteer hours per family, but our hope is that you find fun ways to meet this requirement and find many friends along the way.
-Please see the Home and School (HSA) Year at a Glance for activities you can participate in and/or volunteer for.
+We think the best way to meet new people is to get involved in a variety of school and parish activities throughout the year.
+Our community is such a significant part of who we are that we require 30 volunteer hours per family, and our hope is that you find fun ways to meet your hours and find many friends along the way.
+Please see the Home and School (HSA) Page for activities you can participate in and/or volunteer for.

 How does the school communicate information to families?

-Because of our commitment to be mostly paperless, the school communicates via email (through Edlio), through our web site, through Instagram, Facebook, and Twitter, as well as Join Our Class and Ren Web.
+Because of our commitment to be mostly paperless, the school communicates via email (through Edlio), through updates on our web site, through Instagram, Facebook, and Twitter, as well as Join Our Class and OTUS.
 These systems are fairly easy to navigate and several have mobile APPS so you can track volunteer opportunities, homework, and grades all on the go.
 Please if you have questions about installing or navigating these systems, check with the office, any room reps, or any HSA parent.

 What is Join Our Class?